scalameta/nvim-metals/README.md

 EOF
 ```

-**Fair warning, they installation is probably all going to change.**
+**Fair warning, the installation is probably all going to change.**
 In you following the conversation
 [here](https://github.com/neovim/nvim-lsp/issues/200), you'll notice a couple
 things.